 Why we work in Uganda

 Uganda is one of the world's poorest countries.
-The GDP (Gross Domestic Product - the value of goods produced per person) is one of the lowest in the world at just £1400 per person, per annum.
-Uganda is 202 out of 230 countries.
-By comparison number one is Qatar at £100,000 per person, per annum.
+The GDP (Gross Domestic Product - the value of goods produced per person) is one of the lowest in the world at just $912 per person, per annum.
+Uganda is 90 out of 230 countries.
+By comparison number one is Qatar at over £100,000 per person, per annum.

 Uganda is a very poor country with nearly 20% of its population living below the poverty line.
-Expenditure on health and development is extremely low and currently there is only 1 doctor per 8000 of the population compared to 22 in the UK.
 Uganda faces many challenges. with an unreliable power supply, high energy costs and inadequate transportation infrastructure.

 Agriculture is the most important sector of the economy, employing over two-thirds of the work force.
 This is a key reason TWAM is so strong in Uganda for the need is very great.